Lagrangian torus fibrations and homological mirror symmetry for the conifold: Wrapped Fukaya category

 \section{Wrapped Fukaya category}

 We prove \pref{th:hms} in this section.
+For technical reasons, Floer theory on a non-compact fibration such as the one we are considering requires a modification of the symplectic form so that \begin{itemize} \item the symplectic monodromy is trivial along the horizontal boundary of the fibration. \item the flow of the Hamiltonians $H_i$ below fiber over the flow in the base for Hamiltonian vector-field of $H_b$ in the base. \end{itemize} We refer the reader to the appendix for a more detailed discussion of the geometric setup for Floer cohomology of fibrations.
 We set $a = \sqrt{-1}$ and $b = -\sqrt{-1}$ as in \pref{fg:base_wrapping0} for convenience in this section.
 We take wrapping Hamiltonians of the forms

-where the base Hamiltonian $H_b$ wraps the $z$-plane as shown in \pref{fg:base_wrapping1}, and the fiber Hamiltonians $H_{f_i, i}$ wrap the fiber either as in \pref{fg:fiber_wrapping1} or \pref{fg:fiber_wrapping2}.
+where the Hamiltonian $H_b$ is an admissible Hamiltonian in the base (see the appendix for this definition) and wraps the $z$-plane as shown in \pref{fg:base_wrapping1}, and the fiber Hamiltonians $H_{f_i, i}$ are admissible Hamiltonians in the fiber which wrap the fiber either as in \pref{fg:fiber_wrapping1} or \pref{fg:fiber_wrapping2}.
+We assume that each $H_i$ is \emph{Lefschetz admissible} in the sense of \pref{sc:lefschetz_WFC} or McLean \cite{MR2497314}.
 Let $\phi_t : Y^0 \to Y^0$ be the time $t$ flow by the wrapping Hamiltonian $H_i$.
-By modifying our symplectic form, we may assume that the wrapping in the total space fibers over wrapping in the base.
 The {\em wrapped Floer cohomology} is defined as

 where $\Hom_\scF(\phi_t L_j, L_k)$ is the ordinary Floer cohomology.